claby2/graphw/docs/graph_generation.md

 }
 ```

-These graph generation methods can also be called multiple times with varying results.
-For example, the following examples adds a complete multipartite graph and a binomial tree:
+The following example adds a complete multipartite graph and a binomial tree to the same graph:

 ```cpp
 graphw::CircularLayout g;